 Actually, the grains and beans from a vegan diet have lectins and that's the real cause, so you should go Paleo, but only if you use grass-fed butter and get regular chiropractic adjustments.
-Keto is much better, but red meat causes inflammation, so nevermind.
+Keto is much better, but red meat causes inflammation, so never mind.

 Vitamins and supplements

 Have you tried taking them all at the same time?
-My hair dresser told me that psoriasis is caused by B12 deficiency, so you should probably look into that.
+My hairdresser told me that psoriasis is caused by B12 deficiency, so you should probably look into that.
 Nightshades are killer, stay away from those, but then colourful veggies are supposed to help, so who knows.
-You should eat lots of fruit, especially berries, but actually fruit is sugar which feeds Candida and that’s bad for psoriasis so lay off the fruit altogether.
+You should eat lots of fruit, especially berries, but actually, fruit is sugar which feeds Candida and that’s bad for psoriasis so lay off the fruit altogether.

-Stop using the word "cure"
+Please stop using the word "cure"

 There is no cure for psoriasis, friends.
 If there was a cure, I guarantee you we’d know about it.
 We’re a pretty tight bunch.
 But no one thing works for everyone.